Our Review Process

 Treatment For Reactive Hypoglycemia

 The kind of treatment you get will depend on your reactive hypoglycemia causes.
 If you have diabetes, you should monitor your blood glucose levels.
 For patients with diabetes, a blood glucose level less than 70 mg/dL indicates that they are hypoglycemic.
 15 grams of carbs should be consumed, and your blood sugar should be checked after 15 minutes.
 If it's still below 70 mg/dL, you should consume another portion.
 Consult with your doctor to determine if you need a new treatment plan.
 The particular reason for your hypoglycemia will be determined by you and treated accordingly by your doctor.
 Suppose a medication or a tumor is causing your hypoglycemia.
 You may need a new medication or maybe surgery to correct the problem.
 If reactive hypoglycemia is caused by a medical condition, treatment will focus on treating or controlling the disease.
 This may include surgical removal of an insulinoma or, in the case of NIPHS, partial removal of the pancreas itself.
+Also know about sugar fasting range.

 Reactive hypoglycemia is defined as a dip in blood glucose (sugar) after eating.
 Symptoms often appear four hours after eating and include shakiness, dizziness, nausea, fast pulse, and perspiration.
 Severe instances might result in fainting and convulsions.
-Reactive hypoglycemia is unrelated to diabetes, and the majority of episodes have no recognised etiology.
+Reactive hypoglycemia is unrelated to diabetes, and the majority of episodes have no recognized etiology.
 The therapy usually consists of ingesting fast-acting carbs that may rapidly restore blood sugar levels to normal.
 Reactive hypoglycemia and exercise go hand in hand as it can be prevented via certain methods of workout and leading a healthy lifestyle.
 Read it and use this article as a guide.
 Also know how diabetes is caused.

 What causes reactive hypoglycemia?